dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 If there's an app you need, but don't see in Company Portal, request it.
 Find contact details for your **Helpdesk** in the Company Portal app, on the help & support page.
 You'll find the same contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

   ![The Company Portal app for Windows 10, Help & Support page, highlighting Helpdesk details. ](./media/1812_UCP_Help_Support_helpdesk.png)

+## View installed apps
+View a list of all apps installed on your device.
+The **Installed Apps** page lists the following details about each app:

+* Name: The name of the app.
+Available apps include a link to the **App Details** page.
+* Assignment type: How the app is assigned and made available to you.
+* Publisher: The name of the developer or company that distributed the app.
+A publisher is typically a software vendor or your organization.
+* Date Published: The date that the app was made available to download.
+Publish date could show an app’s initial release or an app’s most recent update.
+* Status: The current installation status of the app on your device.
+Apps can show as installing, installed, and install failed.

+To see your apps go to the navigation menu, and under **Apps** select **Installed Apps**.
+If you're already on the **Apps** page, select the **Installed** tab.
+Use **Sort By** to rearrange the apps assignment type, publisher, alphabetically by name, or chronologically by publish date.
+Use **Filter By** to limit the apps you see by installation status.

+If no apps are available, you'll receive a message that no company apps were installed.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).